-Over the past 3 years, several prototypes of the EMCAL have been built and tested in 1265 order to study its design and improve its performance.
-These prototypes have evolved 1266 from the original 1D projective UCLA design to the 2D projective design that is in the 1267 current design of the sPHENIX detector.
-Each of these prototypes was tested in the beam 1268 at the Fermilab Test Beam Facility (FTBF) in order to measure their energy resolution, 1269 linearity and other key performance parameters.
-They each were tested in a stand alone 1270 configuration where the EMCAL prototype was studied in detail by itself, and also in combination with prototypes of the Inner and Outer HCALs to simulate the final sPHENIX 1272 configuration.
-The sections below give a brief summary of the results from these tests.
-1273
+Over the past 3 years, several prototypes of the EMCAL have been built and tested in order to study its design and improve its performance.
+These prototypes have evolved from the original 1D projective UCLA design to the 2D projective design that is in the current design of the sPHENIX detector.
+Each of these prototypes was tested in the beam at the Fermilab Test Beam Facility (FTBF) in order to measure their energy resolution, linearity and other key performance parameters.
+They each were tested in a stand alone configuration where the EMCAL prototype was studied in detail by itself, and also in combination with prototypes of the Inner and Outer HCALs to simulate the final sPHENIX configuration.
+The sections below give a brief description of the results from these tests.

-1D Projective Prototype (V1) 3.3.1
+3.3.1 1D Projective Prototype (V1)

 The first EMCAL prototype (V1) consisted of 1D projective blocks similar to the blocks that will be used in the detector for the most central rapidity range.
-The blocks were 1276 essentially copied from the original UCLA design and consisted of a combination of blocks produced at UIUC and by the company that supplied the tungsten powder for all of 1278 the blocks we produced so far (Tungsten Heavy Powder).
-The prototype consisted of 1279 an $8\times8$ array of 64 towers made up of $2\times2$ tower 1D projective blocks.
-The detector 1280 was tested at the FTFB in the winter of 2016 and the results have been summarized and submitted for publication [13].
-As an overall summary of the results, Figure 3.15 shows 1282 the energy resolution measured for this prototype for the beam centered on a single tower.
-1283 For the UIUC blocks at an incident beam angle of 10°, the measured energy resolution was 1284 $12.7\%/\sqrt{E} \oplus 1.6\%$ after unfolding a 2% momentum spread of the beam, which agrees well 1285 with tests done by the UCLA group with similar prototypes of their design [10, 11].
-1286
+The blocks were essentially copied from the original UCLA design and consisted of a combination of blocks produced at UIUC and by the company that supplied the tungsten powder for all of the blocks (Tungsten Heavy Powder).
+The prototype consisted of an 8×8 array of 64 towers made up of 1×2 tower 1D projective blocks.
+The detector was tested at the FTFB in the winter of 2016 and the results from this test have been published [15].
+As an overall summary of the results, Figure 3.16 shows the energy resolution measured for this prototype for the beam centered on a single tower.
+For the UIUC blocks at an incident beam angle of 10° , the measured energy resolution was $12.7\%/\sqrt{E} \oplus 1.6\%$ after unfolding a 2% momentum spread of the beam, which agrees well with tests done by the UCLA group with similar prototypes of their design [12, 13].